dtr-org/docs.unit-e.io/reference/rpc/fundrawtransaction.rst

 ::

    {
-     "changeAddress"          (string, optional, default pool address) The unite address to receive the change "changePosition"         (numeric, optional, default random) The index of the change output "change_type"            (string, optional) The output type to use.
+     "changeAddress"          (string, optional, default pool address) The Unit-e address to receive the change "changePosition"         (numeric, optional, default random) The index of the change output "change_type"            (string, optional) The output type to use.
 Only valid if changeAddress is not specified.
 Options are "legacy", "p2sh-segwit", and "bech32".
 Default is set by -changetype.
      "includeWatching"        (boolean, optional, default false) Also select inputs which are watch only